Kelowna Snowshoeing Guide: Where to Go & What to Know

 Minnow & Haynes Lake Loop

-If you’re looking to escape the hustle and bustle of Kelowna and enjoy some peace and quiet, the Minnow and Haynes Lake Loop at McCulloch Reservoir is the perfect spot.
-You’ll get to snowshoe around two lakes in one trip—how cool is that?
+If you want to escape the hustle and bustle of Kelowna and enjoy some peace and quiet, the Minnow and Haynes Lake Loop at McCulloch Reservoir is the perfect spot.
+You’ll get to snowshoe around two lakes in one trip, how cool is that?

 This trail is basically an old FSR that winds through beautiful, snow-covered forests and around two frozen lakeshores.
 It’s a bit of a trek to get there, about 40 minutes from downtown Kelowna, but it’s worth the drive out.

-Heads up, though: you’ll definitely want an AWD or 4×4 vehicle to get there in the winter.
+Heads up, though: you’ll definitely want an AWD or 4×4 vehicle to get here in the winter.
 The roads can get pretty snowy and slick, and you don’t wanna get stuck.

 ✅ Price: Free